Footsteps of Paul Tour--March 6-23, 2028

 Philadelphia/Sardis/Thyatira (7 Churches of Revelation)

 We will finish our journey to the 7 churches today by visiting Pergamum, an incredible mountain=side site.
 We will take a cable car to the impressive acropolis to see the library ruins, the altar of Zeus, the third century BC theatre, and the Temple of Athena, all of which made Pergamum a renowned cultural and political center.
-Our final church will be at the town of Akhisar where we will see the remains from Thyatira.
-From here, we drive east to our hotel in Bursa.
+From here, we drive east over a bridge to cross the Bosporus Strait to reach Istanbul, formerly Constantinople where we will head to the Grand Bazaar, your best shopping opportunity of the entire trip at one of the largest and oldest markets in the world.
+Get ready, there's a total of 61 streets and more than 4,000 shops.
+If you bargain well, these will be the best prices you will find.
+And don't forget the Turkish Delight!

 Video